-- Trust Board members, Clinical Leads, Deputy Directors, Associate Directors; - Those who are formal members of Decision-Making Groups (see 13.1); - The Trusts Procurement team including the Pharmacy ordering team; - Clinical staff nominated to represent the Trust at Provider Collaborative workstreams e.g. CMAST - Those that are authorised to procure works/raise orders (e.g. tenders) and - Those who sit on job matching panels.
+- Trust Board members (Executive & Non-Executive) - Clinical Leads, Deputy Directors, Associate Directors - Those who are formal members of Decision-Making Groups (see 13.1) - Those at Agenda for Change Band 8D and above - The Trusts Procurement team including the Pharmacy ordering team - Clinical staff nominated to represent the Trust at Provider Collaborative workstreams e.g. CMAST - Those that are authorised to procure works/raise orders (e.g. tenders) and - Those who sit on job matching panels.

-Please remember if you are in one of the above categories and have nothing to declare you still have to go onto the system and input a 'nil' declaration; this is required each year.
+Please remember if you are in one of the above categories and have nothing to declare you still have to input a 'nil' declaration on the system annually.